-The General Partner and the Fund's third party sub-advisors and managed futures funds will employ leverage as part of the Fund's investment program.
-The Fund will take some positions that theoretically have unlimited loss potential, such as naked call positions, and there is no absolute limit to the amount of leverage the Fund may use.
+The Fund's third party sub-advisors and managed futures funds will employ leverage as part of the Fund's investment program, (the General Partner will not employ leverage in its trading program).
+The managed futures funds and managed futures accounts will take some positions that theoretically have unlimited loss potential, such as naked call positions, and there is no absolute limit to the amount of leverage the managed futures funds and managed futures accounts may use.
 Commodity futures and short option contracts have a low margin requirement which provides for a large amount of leverage.
 Therefore, a relatively small change in the market price of a commodity contract can produce a corresponding large profit or loss.
 Accordingly, the use of leverage carries significant risks and investors should review carefully the relevant sections under "The Risks You Face," above.